brentlintner/linus/README.md

     bin/ai -h
     ```

+## FAQ

+*   **Why was this created?**

+    I wanted to create a coding assistant that could help me code in a more natural, streamlined way,
+    all without having to switch between windows or use a mouse.

-## Feature Ideas
+## Project Management

-*   Ensure that mdir -p is used when creating a new file
-*   Add repomap, and update background to tell AI to ask to send that file if they need it
-*   Cleanup the way gemini responses have extra newlines and extra spaces
+### Features

+*   Handle renaming or deleting file references, for example when refactoring
-*   Support having a tmux session log to reference (ex: errors, etc)
+*   Be able to look at a tmux session so the recent log to reference (ex: errors, etc)
-*   Use a context cache and update it as you go (once file is >32K chars)?
-*   Prune history of duplicate file or snippets versions when history is too long
 *   Support more advanced REPL (arrow keys, multi-line input, etc.) once shift+enter or cmd+enter is pressed
+*   Add a command complete "@@refresh" manual refresh (files, project, etc) and reset (ai memory wipe + refresh) command
+*   Update a file reference when it is saved
+*   Update the project file structure when new files are added
+*   Only show the loader spinner if it takes longer than a certain amount of time
+*   Be able to possibly get the reply quickly, then send again to get code written (ex: like copilot chat)
+*   Consider using advanced VertexAI APIs (ex: [code execution](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/code-execution#googlegenaisdk_tools_code_exec_with_txt-python_genai_sdk), [function calling](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/function-calling) and [search grounding](https://ai.google.dev/gemini-api/docs/grounding?lang=python))
+*   Be able to shrewdly translate natural language commands and run them using the local user shell (i.e. --shell connect mode) (via function calling)
 *   Support text to speech output for responses

+### Bugs

+*   Fix not saving a session if resume is set but no sessions exist
+*   Ensure that mdir -p is used when creating a new file from a file reference

+### Chores

+*   For very long conversation histories, consider summarizing earlier parts of the conversation.
+*   Use a context cache and update it as you go (once file is >32K chars)?
+*   For very large projects, consider using an external memory mechanism like a vector database (with embeddings generated).
+*   If you have exceptionally large files, consider breaking them into smaller chunks and providing them to the LLM separately.
+*   You could add more metadata to your JSON directory structure, such as timestamps, types, function/class summaries.
+*   Add a cli flag to make the AI verbose or compact (i.e. the output formatting and character)